aav7fl/website/_posts/2022-07-01-doorbell-alerts.md

 Here's an approximation for the hardware costs involved with the project.

 - $35: 2x Shelly 1 (one for each doorbell)
-- $15: Low voltage power supply (couldn't run it off of transformer in my case)
+- $15: Low voltage power supply (couldn't run it off of transformer in my case, but others might be able to)
 - $10: Low voltage wire to power Shelly 1
-- $20: (Optional) Waterproof junction box so wires weren't hanging everywhere
+- $15: (Optional) Fancy junction box so wires don't hang everywhere

 > I used a waterproof junction box because the doorbell wiring was too close to the main water line for my comfort.
 It just helps me sleep better.